playfulprogramming/playfulprogramming/content/blog/integrating-android-code-in-unity/index.md

 1) Make a new `Callback` instance
 1a) Provide an implementation of `onFinished` for said instance
-2) Call `DeviceName.with` to create a request we can use later 2a) This means that we have to gain access to the currently running context in order to gain device acccess.
+2) Call `DeviceName.with` to create a request we can use later 2a) This means that we have to gain access to the currently running context in order to gain device access.
 When calling the code from Unity, it means we have to get access to the `UnityPlayer` context that Unity engine runs on
 3) Call that request's `request` method with the `Callback` instance

 For each of these steps, we need to have a mapping from the Java code to C# code.
 Let's walk through these steps one-by-one